 Christmas is a beautiful time.
-Family time, dinner party’s, and friends are a familiar theme.
+Family time, dinner parties, and friends are familiar themes.
 But for some people, especially people in early recovery, holidays can trigger some rough memories and feelings.

 If this is you, know that you are not alone.

 I recall blurry holidays filled with inebriated episodes of self-centered chaos.
 My thirteen years of active addiction were layered with empty and depressed Holiday seasons.
-Whether I was surrounded with my family that loved me or willingly isolating myself while consuming whatever substances I could get my hands on, I was empty and alone and often questioning if living was worth it.
+Whether I was surrounded by my family that loved me or willingly isolating myself while consuming whatever substances I could get my hands on, I was empty and alone and often questioned if living was worth it.

 Now over eleven years into my journey of freedom and recovery and Christmas is filled with fun, family, and joyous gatherings.
 If you’re not there yet in your recovery, don’t worry, it gets easier.

 I can now go to parties with people drinking and not have a second thought or be even remotely triggered.
 The same reality is available for you, but for now here are some simple and practical tips for remaining free and victorious during the next few weeks.

 God understands, and God wants your Christmas season to be special even more than you do.
 The power needed to remain strong this time of year is fully available.
 Your part, spend time with The One who has all the power.